Warren Spector: Tabletop role-playing games

 In 1983, after a job at the Harry Ransom Center as an archivist in charge of the David O. Selznick collection ended after a few months, Spector recalls that he "was sitting around, wondering how I was going to pay the next month's rent, when I got a call from Chris Frink.
 He was a writer for a weekly entertainment magazine I used to edit in college.
 Anyway, he said that he was now editor of Space Gamer magazine and asked if I wanted a job.
 So, in the fall of 1983, I started as an editor."
 Within a short time, Spector became the editor-in-chief for all Steve Jackson Games products, the company that owned and published Space Gamer magazine.
 Spector began producing role-playing games for the company, stating, "I supervised game development, typesetting, and the art and graphic departments."
 Greg Costikyan developed Toon (1984), based on an idea by Jeff Dee; Costikyan only intended the game to be an article in Fantasy Gamer magazine, but Spector liked the idea and expanded it into a complete role-playing system, publishing it as the first full role-playing game from Steve Jackson Games.
 Spector wrote the early Paranoia game supplement Send in the Clones (1985) with Allen Varney.
 Spector also worked on the GURPS role-playing game.
 In March 1987 he was hired by TSR, initially working on games such as Top Secret/S.I. and the Marvel Super Heroes role-playing game.
 He also worked on The Bullwinkle and Rocky Party Roleplaying Game, and the second edition AD&D rules set, as well as board games, choose-your-own-adventure books, and novels.
-Spector spent some time in TSR's R&D department, helping launch, among other things, Spelljammer.
+Spector spent some time in TSR's research and development department, helping launch, among other things, Spelljammer.